In this part of the PHP tutorial, we will talk about object oriented programming in PHP.

 object

 Object attributes is the data bundled in an instance of a class.
 The object attributes are called instance variables or member fields.
-An instance variable is a variable defined in a class, for which each object in the class has a separate copy.
+An instance variable is a variable defined in a class, for which each object in the class has a separate copy.<?phpIn the above PHP script, we have a Person class with one member field.

 class Person {